uttam282005/gist/README.md

+# Modern Blogging Platform

-Welcome to my blogging website!
+Welcome to our blogging website!
 This project is a fully-featured blogging platform built with modern web technologies.

 ## Tech Stack